 – Agatha Noveille, Herbal Academy Associate Educator and author of The Indie Herbal

 The herbalist’s path begins right where you are!
 Herbalism is the use of plants to support the body’s own healing.
 And really herbalism is practiced by almost everyone, everywhere, in some way consciously or unconsciously.
-Becoming an herbalist is nothing more than using what grows on the earth as food and as medicine.
-It’s Earth medicine; what could be more natural?
+Becoming an herbalist is nothing more than using what grows on the earth as food and to support wellness.
+What could be more natural?

-There are so many ways to use plants as medicine.
+There are so many ways to use plants.
 We can eat them whole as food dried or fresh, consume them in vinegars and oils, drink them in teas, infusions, decoctions, cordials and wine, take them in capsules, pills, tinctures, powders, extracts, and syrups.
 We can use herbs externally as poultices, ointments, salves, liniments, creams, soaps and lotions.
-We can make toothpaste, shampoo, conditioners, hydrosols, bath salts, and medicinal oils.
-We can make sachets out of lavender, pine, rosemary, cedar, or other aromatics to use for sleep, to repel insects, or for the therapeutic application of aromatherapy.
+We can make toothpaste, shampoo, conditioners, hydrosols, bath salts, and oils.
+We can make sachets out of lavender, pine, rosemary, cedar, or other aromatics to use for sleep, to repel insects, or for the application of aromatherapy.

 Herbalism was here long before our current allopathic medical system which is only about 200 years old.
-There is archaeological evidence that medicinal plants were used as medicine some 60,000 years ago (Solecki, 1975).
-The first written records of herbal medicine use appear at around 2800 BCE.
+There is archaeological evidence that herbs were used some 60,000 years ago (Solecki, 1975).
+The first written records of herb use appear at around 2800 BCE.

 Herbs have been used by humans as food and as medicine for hundreds of thousands of years, far back into the recesses of time.
 We have evolved thanks to the generosity of our green neighbors, our lives dependent on them for oxygen, food, medicine, clothing, and spiritual insight… Plants were our first and greatest medicine.